mawlid1431/CentFund-Africa/docs/SYSTEM_ARCHITECTURE.md

 3. **Provides** role-based access for admins, sponsors, and students
 4. **Tracks** all applications through multiple stages with detailed history
 5. **Facilitates** sponsor-student matching and payment processing
-6. **Offers** a unified login system with automatic role detection
+6. **Offers** a unified login system with user type selection
-7. **Features** an intuitive admin dashboard with 4 category cards
+7. **Features** an intuitive multi-tab admin dashboard for comprehensive management
 8. **Ensures** secure data handling and access control
+9. **Supports** multiple management areas: applications, projects, team, success stories, testimonials, partnerships, and settings
+10. **Displays** all dashboards on the same page based on user role (no redirects)

-The system streamlines the entire sponsorship process, making it easy for students to apply, sponsors to support, and admins to manage everything efficiently.
+The system streamlines the entire sponsorship process, making it easy for students to apply, sponsors to support, and admins to manage everything efficiently through a modern, responsive interface.

 ---